linode/docs/docs/guides/web-servers/nginx/using-openresty/index.md

 ## Conclusion

-With OpenResty now running on your system, you can start to use it for serving you web applications.
-OpenResty can largely function in place of NGINX, often with little change in configuration.
-And from there it offers a host of new features and modules to help you add dynamism and scale to your applications.
+With OpenResty now running on your system, you can start to use it for serving your web applications.
+OpenResty can largely function in place of NGINX, often with little configuration change.
+And from there, it offers a host of new features and modules to help you add dynamism and scale to your applications.

 Be sure to take a look at the official OpenResty documentation, which you can find through the link below.
-There, you can start to learn more about OpenResty's included capabilities and how you can leverage them to for your applications.
+There, you can start to learn more about OpenResty's included capabilities and how you can leverage them for your applications.